-Ernest McCulloch received his MD in 1948 from the University of Toronto.
+McCulloch received his MD from The University of Toronto in 1948.
 Upon graduation, he began his education in research at the Lister Institute in London, England.
 In 1957 he joined the newly formed Ontario Cancer Institute where the majority of his research focused on normal blood-formation and leukemia.
-Together with his colleague, Dr. J.E.
-Till, Dr. McCulloch created the first quantitative, clonal method to identify stem cells and used this technique for pioneering studies on stem cells.
-In addition to providing detailed information about blood cell development, they established the concept of stem cells and set the framework in which stem cells are studied today.
-Their work gains a new freshness with the current interest in harnessing the developmental program of stem cells for therapeutic purposes.

 Dr. McCulloch and Dr. James Till were jointly nominated and inducted into The Canadian Medical Hall of Fame.
 View the video that was prodcued to honour them both at our 2004 Induction Ceremony.